eleniTsalapati/Ontology-Generation-with-the-help-of-Chatbot/README.md

 # Chatbot for Ontology Generation

 ## Summary of the Project
-The perpose of this project is to use a ChatBot to create a new ontology by either using allready existing classes from outside ontologies or new of your own and to link them with respect of OntoClean rules and inheritance rules.
+The purpose of this project is to use a ChatBot to create a new ontology by either taking already existing classes from external ontologies or creating new classes and linking them concerning OntoClean rules and inheritance rules.

 ## How to use
-After installing everyting (check how to download down bellow) you just run `python3 main.py` and a UI will apprear.
-You will have to use the UI.
-The UI will ask questions and you will have to answer either by yes or no (with clicking the button) or to write an answer.
-To search the ontology file you can use the button to find it faster.
+After installing everything (check how to download it below), you just run `python3 main.py` and a UI will appear.
+The user will have to use the UI.
+The UI will ask questions and the user will have to answer either by yes or no (by clicking the button) or write an answer.
+To search the ontology file, the user can use the button to find it faster.

-***IMPORTANT: When writing a text be cearful with the grammar and syntax.***
+***IMPORTANT: When writing a text, be careful with the grammar and syntax.***

-For example the program will understand: *a cat eats the fish* or *cats eat fishes* but will **NOT** understand *cat eat fish*.
+For example, the program will understand: *a cat eats the fish* or *cats eat fishes* but will **NOT** understand *cat eat fish*.

 ## Implementation of this repository :
 ### Hardware requirements:
-OS : Windows (Used for process), MscOS, Linux (any OS in this would work) Minimum RAM : 4GB Minimum Storage : As the NTLK data Set is not big a minimum of 1MB - 50MB should be suitable.
+OS : Windows, MscOS, Linux (any OS in this would work).
+Minimum RAM : 4GB.
+Minimum Storage : As the NTLK Data Set size is insignificant, a minimum of 1MB - 50MB should be suitable.

 ### Software requirements:
-For running the python files it is used Visual Studio Code.
-Any suitable IDE that can run python files, should also be suitable.
+Any suitable IDE that can run python files should also be suitable.
 (Python 3.9.6)

-Also, if you want to connect your ontology with outside ontologies, you need a connection with a network so you can access the EMBL-EBI site that gives more information about each ontology through their API.
+Also, suppose the user wants to connect the ontology with external ontologies.
+In that case, a network connection is needed to access the EMBL-EBI site that gives more information about each ontology through their API.

-Also some libraries where used:
+Also, the following libraries are used:
 - Owalready2

-  The Library "Owlready2" is used for the ontology creation-managment.
+  The Library "Owlready2" is used for the ontology creation-management.

 - NLTK